annekarinyf/pokedex/README.md

 ## Architecture and UI Design Patterns
 - On this project's architecture, we have 2 targets following Clean Architecture principles:
     - The first target `PokedexCore` is responsible for holding any business logic.
 In this project, I'm using just a networking layer, but in the future, we could need to use some database and this logic would live on this target too.
 This target is platform-agnostic, so we could use it to create an iOS, watchOS, or macOS app and it can be reused from other targets.
     - The second target `Pokedex` contains the app implementation for iOS.
 For the iOS app UI design pattern, I decided to use MVVM-C, since this is still a small application and this pattern fits well with the idea of the project.
-I'm also taking advantage of composition principles to keep the Coordinator clean.

 ## How to run
 Go to `Pokedex` folder and open `Pokedex.xcodeproj`.
 Select `Pokedex` scheme and select an iOS simulator.
 Then run.